 Fjaðrárgljúfur is a massive canyon, about 100 metres deep and two kilometres long.
 With its sheer walls and serpentine path through the gorge, this site gets more spectacular the further into it you hike.
 Although the river is fairly low, there are some places that will require you to wade through it.
 Deep into the canyon are hidden waterfalls.
 You can choose to either walk along the canyon floor or along the narrow path on the canyon’s edge that snakes along the steep walls.

-Víti is a lake situated next to the larger Lake Öskjuvatn in a huge crater (50 square km) in the Central Highlands.
+Víti is a lake situated next to the larger Lake Öskjuvatn in a huge crater (50 square kilometres) in the Central Highlands.
 The crater was formed during a prehistoric eruption, yet Víti itself was formed during a 1875 eruption.
-Víti’s colour ranges from milky green to pearly blue and it can be bathed in after you transverse the steep descent to its shores.
+Víti’s colour ranges from milky green to pearly blue, and it can be bathed in after you transverse the steep descent to its shores.
 However, caution should be taken when bathing in it, as parts are still boiling and carbon dioxide can collect on the surface on a windless day.
-You can also enjoy the otherworldly visual of the lake from the side-rims.
+You can also enjoy the otherworldly visual of the lake from the side rims.

-This 12-metre high waterfall is framed by black columnar basalt.
-Located inside Vatnajökull National Park, you can take a short hike from the visitor’s centre to get remarkably close to this unique waterfall, which is one of the smaller ones to be found in Iceland.
+This 12-metre-high waterfall is framed by black columnar basalt.
+Located inside Vatnajökull National Park, Svartifoss is reachable via a short hike from the visitor’s centre.
+You can get remarkably close to this unique waterfall, which is one of the smaller ones to be found in Iceland.

 Ásbyrgi Canyon, which means shelter of the gods, is located close to Húsavik in North Iceland – another beautiful, remote setting from where you can gaze at the dancing Aurora.
 With 100-metre-high cliffsides and a woodland forest of ash, birch and willow, enjoy a full immersion in the landscape, both cosmic and earthly.
 The long hike into the canyon is well worth it.